CrawlForge

 Real-Time Competitive Intelligence with AI Agents

 Build an AI-powered competitive intelligence system using CrawlForge and Claude.
-Monitor competitors, track changes, and generate strategic insights automatically.
+Monitor competitors, track changes, and generate strategic insights weekly.

 C